PurrNet/PurrDocs/community-guides/character-controller-client-side-prediction.md

 # Purrdicted Character Controller

 ## Introduction
-While PurrDiction's main flagship feature is supporting `Rigidbody` controllers, we can still predict with the `CharacterController` as well!
+While PurrDiction's main flagship feature is supporting `Rigidbody` controllers and interaction, we can still predict with the `CharacterController` as well (as well as everything else)!

 Before we begin, it's highly recommended to read through the [PurrDiction](../tools/client-side-prediction/README.md) docs to get a better understanding of how the system works.

+For further reading, you should also check out a series of articles on [Client Side Prediction](client-side-prediction.md) by Neotime, which provides a far more in-depth look at Client Side Prediction principles.

-This guide will assume you have a basic understandin of how prediction works, as well as setting up a basic scene.
+This guide will assume you have a basic understandin of how PurrDiction works, as well as a basic understanding of PurrNet.

 ## Getting Started
 To get started, let's create a new script called `PredictedCharacterController` and inherit from `PredictedIdentity`.
 As well as that, let's create the `STATE` and `INPUT` structs, and implement the `Simulate` and `UpdateInput` methods.

+`UpdateInput` is called every **frame** on the client, and is where we will gather our input to later simulate.
+`Simulate` is called every **tick**, and is where we will apply our input to the state of our player.

 ```csharp
 using PurrNet.Prediction;